akara44/hipopis/README.md

 # hipopis
-# Hipotenüs Hesaplayan Basit Bir Uygulama.
+# A Simple Application to Calculate Hypotenuse.